Do you know all that you should about these sneaky organisms?

 - Evaluate case studies with review of recalls and possible action plan resolutions

-- Understand the common methods of laboratory testing to identify an appropriate detection strategy for your company.
+- Understand the common methods of laboratory testing to provide a foundation for identifying an appropriate sampling and detection strategy for your company.

 Due to the large number of known foodborne pathogens, this course will focus on those of the highest-risk; pathogens most commonly reported to the FDA and which present the largest health risk.